0xrishavsharma/colorify-logs/README.md

 # Colorify Logs Library - Leave your boring simple logs, instead Colorify your logs

-### A simple library to help you beautify your console logs.Feel free to fork it, customize it and make it your own.
+### A simple library to help you beautify your console logs.
+Feel free to fork it, customize it and make it your own.

-#### This library allows you to use 4 types of console log methods:
+##### This library allows you to use 4 types of console log methods:
     1. log.info("Your message")
     2. log.success("Your message")
     3. log.warning("Your message")